 Black Gap Wet Loop

 This is a pleasant 4 mile loop from the campsite on Black Gap Road.
-Where Black Gap Trail approaches Black Gap Road there are several stream crossings with narrow wooden bridges.
-These are about 3 feet wide.
+Where Black Gap Trail approaches Black Gap Road there are several stream crossings to deal with.
+Two are rocky fords, which are very slippery with moss covered rocks with gaps between them.
+Not very horse friendly!
+The other 3 have narrow wooden bridges about 3 feet wide.
 They do now have toe-boards on the sides.
 They are treated lumber and can be quite slippery.
 If you have shoes with traction (e.g. borium) or boots with rubber soles you should be ok, just be cautious.
-Fording the streams can be difficult as the crossings are quite rocky.
-This is a somewhat challenging area during slippery/wet season.
+Bypassing the bridges and fording these streams can be difficult, as the area is quite rocky and there is not clear access to the streams.
+This is a somewhat challenging area, especially during slippery/wet season.

 Black Gap Longer Loop